MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/salesforce-connector.md

       > [!div class="mx-imgBorder"]
       > ![API section in Salesforce instance after admin has entered all required configurations listed above.](media/salesforce-connector/sf1.png)

 - Copy the consumer key and the consumer secret.
-This information is used as the client ID and the client secret when you configure the connection ettings for your Salesforce Microsoft Graph connector in the Microsoft 365 admin portal.
+This information is used as the client ID and the client secret when you configure the connection settings for your Salesforce Microsoft Graph connector in the Microsoft 365 admin portal.

   > [!div class="mx-imgBorder"]
   > ![Results returned by API section in Salesforce instance after admin has submitted all required configurations.
 Consumer Key is at top of left column and Consumer Secret is at top of right column.](media/salesforce-connector/clientsecret.png)